Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

 Covered employers must notify applicants in a position's vacancy announcement if the position requires drug and alcohol testing.
-Employers must likewise post a notice of their drug- and alcohol-testing policy in their workplace and allow employees or applicants to review copies of the policy during regular business hours.
+Employers must likewise post a notice of their drug and alcohol testing policy in their workplace and allow employees or applicants to review copies of the policy during regular business hours.

 An amendment to the law enacted in 2017 requires a covered employer "who has employees who are healthcare practitioners for the purposes of Tenn.
 Code Ann.
-63-1-126 [to] report a healthcare practitioner who tests positive for any drug on any government or private sector pre-employment or employer-ordered confirmed drug test, or who refuses to submit to a drug test, to the [D]epartment of [H]ealth and the practitioner's licensing or certifying board" if the practitioner fails to produce a lawful prescription for the drug or a valid medical reason for using the drug, or to report to the state's substantive abuse peer assistance or treatment program of the health care provider's board.
+63-1-126 [to] report a healthcare practitioner who tests positive for any drug on any government or private sector pre-employment or employer-ordered confirmed drug test, or who refuses to submit to a drug test, to the [D]epartment of [H]ealth and the practitioner's licensing or certifying board" if the practitioner fails to produce a lawful prescription for the drug or a valid medical reason for using the drug, or to report to the state's substance abuse peer assistance or treatment program of the health care provider's board.

 Jury Duty Leave